RMI Laser offers a wide range of add-ons and accessories to ensure safe and convenient operation of your RMI Laser marking system.

-Different lenses allow you to adjust the size of the marking area, as many of our customers require more than one.
-The best lens for your project depends on the marking application and the workstation configuration.
-Please note that 532 nm have fewer options than the 1064 nm lasers and larger lenses (254 mm, 330 mm, & 420 mm) require higher wattage lasers.
+Having different lenses allows you to adjust the size of your marking area if you have more than one.
+The best lens for your project depends on your marking application and the workstation configuration.
+Please note that our 532 nm lasers have fewer options than the 1064 nm lasers.
+Also, larger lenses (254 mm, 330 mm or 420 mm) require higher wattage lasers.

 |F-Theta Lens||Square Marking Area||Circular Marking Area||Average Spot Size|

 |100 mm||60 x 60 mm (2.4" x 2.4")||85 mm (3.4") Diameter||30 µm|